flenniken/collections/docs/collection-maker.md

 You access the Maker Page as an admin from the index's about box by clicking the maker link.
 Select the collection to edit from the dropdown menu.
-Before you name the collection, the select list will show the collection number only, like: "(9)".
-Once the page is loaded in your browser you can continue to use it without having to go back to the index page.
+Before you name the collection, the select list will show the collection number only, like: "title (9)".

+Once the page is loaded in your browser you can continue to use it without having to go back to the index page about box.

 You see the local host index page with the url: